nicfv/Me/docs/tools/Interest-Calculator.md

 <script type="text/javascript" src="/tools/Interest-Calculator.js"></script>

 This is a simple interest calculator to calculate initial value, final value, annual interest rate, or duration by rearranging the formula below.
 Each calculator solves for a different parameter, which are defined below.
+Use the table of contents on the right to navigate to the calculator with the variable you want to solve for.

 ```
 F = P(1+(i/f))^(nf)